jembantonio/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

-# 0x07.
-Python - Test-driven development
+# 0x08.
+Python - More Classes and Objects

 ## Learning Objectives

 General

-- What’s an interactive test
-- Why tests are important
-- How to write Docstrings to create tests
+- What is the difference between a class and an object or instance
+- What are and how to use public, protected and private attributes
+- What is self
+- What is the special \_\_init\_\_ method and how to use it
+- What is Data Abstraction, Data Encapsulation, and Information Hiding
+- What is the difference between an attribute and a property in Python
-- How to write documentation for each module and function
+- What is the Pythonic way to write getters and setters in Python
-- What are the basic option flags to create tests
+- What are the special \_\_str** and \_\_repr** methods and how to use them
+- What is the difference between \_\_str** and \_\_repr**
+- What is the difference between a object attribute and a class attribute
+- What is a class method
+- What is a static method
+- How to dynamically create arbitrary new attributes for existing instances of a class
+- How to bind attributes to object and classes
+- What is and what does contain **dict** of a class and of an instance of a class
+- How does Python find the attributes of an object or class
-- How to find edge cases
+- How to use the getattr function

 ## Requirements